gewgew4/Payments/README.md

 > This command should build images and run containers in a way the apps can communicate properly

 9. You may use Swagger or Postman to call the different endpoints
-> You can import the *Payments.Presentacion.postman_collection.json* file in Postman
+> You can import the *Payments.Presentacion.postman_collection.json* file into Postman

-> Ports shouldn't but may change due to availability, you can check in *Docker for desktop* which are the ports that the container uses
+> Ports shouldn't but may change due to availability, you can check in *Docker for desktop* which are the ports that the containers use

 ### Notes
-Bear in mind you should rebuild when you make changes to the application First, you need to know the service's name, run command `docker compose ps`
+Bear in mind you should rebuild when you make changes to the application.

+First, you need to know the service's name, run command:

+`docker compose ps`

 Which will show you a list of the services running

 In order to build again, run command

-`docker compose ps`
+`docker compose up -d --no-deps --build SomeName`

 - For example

-`docker compose up -d --no-deps --build payments.presentacion` `docker compose up -d --no-deps --build externalprocessor`
+`docker compose up -d --no-deps --build payments.presentacion` for the Payments solution

+`docker compose up -d --no-deps --build externalprocessor` for the simulated external processor

 ## Setting up the app
 We are using a SQL Server database, see https://www.microsoft.com/en-us/sql-server/sql-server-downloads Express or Developer versions for more info